Adnn/notes_graphics/docs/rtr.md

 TODO: understand

-The actual source of illumination becomes irrelevant.
+The actual source of illumination becomes irrelevant:
+For such methods, the input is the outgoing radiance from a set of surface, not the lights directly.
 Seems to imply we do direct-illumination calculations on "source" elements.
 TODO: How?
-There is also a set of "receiver" elements.
+There is also a set of "receiver" elements, to wich the "source" elements transfer light.
 The preprocessing step computs how light is transferred between sources and receivers.

 > The outgoing radiance for all source elements is provided to the system.
 TODO: How?